Dithiooxamide

-Dithiooxamide, also known as rubeanic acid is an organic compound.
+Dithiooxamide, also known as rubeanic acid, is an organic compound.
 It is the sulfur analog of oxamide.
 It acts as a chelating agent, e.g. in the detection or determination of copper.
 It has also been used as a building block in the synthesis of cyclen.

+Materials chemistry

+Rubeanic acid has received much attention as a precursor to photonic or electroactive materials.
+It is a precursor to inorganic C-S-N rings.
+It condenses with acid chlorides to thiazoles.
+It forms coordination polymers.